hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

 West: but there are fears as well.

-A certain young man of little understanding used always to blame the Hindu Shâstras before Shri Ramakrishna.
+A certain young man of little understanding used always to blame the Hindu Shāstras before Shri Ramakrishna.
 One day he praised the Bhagavad-Gita, on which Shri Ramakrishna said, "Methinks, some European Pandit has praised the Gita, and so he has also followed suit."